-\paragraph{IRT and Item Parameters} The second part of the dataset concerns the specific IRT model used for each test item and the estimated item parameters (e.g., discriminativeness, difficulty), which can be used to reconstruct the IRT formulas for estimating proficiency scores.
+\paragraph{IRT and Item Parameters} The TIMSS 2011 database also specifies the IRT model used for each test item and contains the item parameter estimates (e.g., discrimination, difficulty), which we use to reconstruct the final IRT model for proficiency estimation and verification.

-\paragraph{Student Responses and Proficiency Estimates} Lastly, the students' responses to each test item and their proficiency estimates are available, allowing us to construct proficiency score distributions for each country and region.
+\paragraph{Student Responses and Proficiency Estimates} Lastly, responses of the sampled students to each test item and their proficiency estimates are also available, allowing us to construct proficiency score distributions for each region.